research Justice, Healing justice & Collective Care.

 Our values as by and for trans health researchers.

-Inspired by the Data Center’s definition of research justice, our work is about honoring and building on the knowledge of Transmasculine people and emphasizing community building in the research process.
-Research justice is a concept that reflects the belief that communities should have the means and resources to conduct research on issues that impact them and that multiple kinds of knowledge should be valued.
+Our work is about honoring and building on the knowledge of Transmasculine people and emphasizing community building in the research process.
+Research justice is the principle that marginalized communities should have the means and resources to conduct research on issues that impact them and that multiple kinds of knowledge should be valued.

-This project has been shaped by dozen of Transmasculine people including organizers, researchers, advocates, artists, health care workers, and allies.
+This project reflects the knowledge, labor, and insights of dozens of Transmasculine people, a majority Black, Indigenous, People of Color.
+We came together as community organizers, health researchers, advocates, artists, and care workers, and allies.
 We told stories, shared meals, laughed, cried, and built skills together.
-Our shared interests are in supporting our own and each other’s holistic well-being, medical autonomy, sexual and reproductive freedoms, and ancestral wisdom.
+Our shared interests are in lifting up our own and our communities’ holistic well-being, medical autonomy, sexual and reproductive freedoms, and ancestral wisdom.

 Health care is a human right.
 This project started with a commitment to the principles of Health Justice.
-We view health inequities experienced by Transmasculine people as a direct result of intersecting forms of oppression.
+Health inequities experienced by Transmasculine people are a direct result of intersecting forms of oppression.
 We embrace a holistic approach to health knowledge and health care.
 We recognize the need for trans people to be able to access existing health care systems now, while working to transform society and how health care is organized and delivered in the future.

 Social & Political change